-Trapping - Cages are by far the most effective but must be checked daily.
+Trapping - Cages are by far the most effective but must be checked daily, unless using a monitored cage (which we highly recommend.)
 Kill traps have become increasingly effective with long life lures and better understanding of animal behaviour.
 Multi-kill traps such as the AT220 are proving to be exceptional; after an initial investment they soon pay for themselves.
 The trusty Timm's trap with some tweaks and clever mounting can also get very good results with little maintenance.

 Baiting - Possums are large robust animals and the toxins required for an instant knockdown require special licensing.
 Recent developments in bait technology has given us Double Tap, a single feed fast kill bait with very low secondary kill risk.
 When used in a regular schedule (every 90 days) this is a very effective means of control, and will reduce rat numbers too!

 Rats are easy to get rid of but they breed up again very fast.
 With our warm climate rats can breed year round and with unlimited food two rats have the potential to become 8,000 rats in one year.
 In our favour is the fact they don't travel far from their nests (35m radius) so with constant control in place they can be easily managed.
 Ensure the neighbours are doing the same and you'll be rat free.

 Traps - Traps are a good way to control rats on smaller properties and around residential areas.
 The downside of trapping is they require regular maintenance.
 See our Rat Trap Tips for the best ways to go about it.